Microscopic quantum description of surface plasmon polaritons: Revealing intrinsic ultrastrong light-matter coupling: Introduction

-In this work, we introduce a microscopic quantum description of surface plasmon polaritons that is valid in arbitrary geometries.
-Our formulation starts from the full Lagrangian in the Power-Zienau-Woolley (PZW) representation~\cite{Power1959,Woolley1971}.
-The general advantages of the PZW representation will be commented further.
+Our formulation starts from the full Lagrangian in the PZW representation~\cite{Power1959,Woolley1971}, whose advantages will be discussed below.
 The PZW description relies on the knowledge of the polarization field of free electrons, which is provided here onto a discrete mode basis derived from the solutions of Laplace's equation.
 This polarization field is coupled to the displacement field of the free EM field.
 The quantization procedure is rigorously defined, allowing us to explicitly determine the plasmon eigenmodes of the full Hamiltonian, and to define their corresponding quantization lengths.
 In our approach, the fundamental electronic excitation is identified as the bulk plasmon of the metal at frequency $\omega_{\mathrm{p}}$, which is coupled to a continuum of free-space radiation modes.
 The latter is nonperturbatively modified by the geometry of the metallic region.
 Within this framework, we recover the LSP modes of metallic nanoparticles, including radiative decay and frequency renormalization, as well as the surface plasmon mode frequency of planar metal-dielectric interfaces.
 Starting from these quasistatic excitations, PSP polaritons in layered geometries could be obtained.
 Here, we illustrate this approach for a planar interface, for which we recover the exact dispersion relation of PSP polaritons.

 Being intrinsically quantum, our approach provides direct access to the photonic and electronic contributions to the polaritonic modes, as well as to the plasmonic population of the polaritonic ground state in the quasistatic regime.
 This population is finite, demonstrating that plasmon-photon coupling at metal-dielectric interfaces is inherently in the ultrastrong coupling regime.
 Moreover, it depends solely on the interface geometry and the refractive indices of the media.
 For typical materials, the ground-state plasmonic population can reach values of order unity.